TechnoJo4/luadaul/README.md

 ## Roadmap

-Most of these goals are very long-term, but they should serve as an idea of what I strive to achieve with daul:
+Most of these goals are very long-term, but this should serve as an idea of what I strive to achieve with daul:
   - [ ] All Lua features
   - [ ] Complete Lua 5.1 bytecode backend
   - [ ] Complete LuaJIT bytecode backend